-To understand the US monetary system, we must grasp the role of its central protagonist: gold.
+To understand the history of US monetary system, we must grasp the role of its central protagonist: gold.

 For its first 200 years as an independent nation, America functioned on some version of a metallic standard.
 From 1792 to 1834, silver served as the primary backing.
 In 1834, the U.S. began transitioning to a gold standard, which became official with the demonetization of silver in 1873.